 - 2.1.
 As a provider of education and training for education and social work professions, the University staff, students and volunteers engage with children, young people and those considered vulnerable in a range of 'regulated' activities across different settings and for different purposes.
 Also, staff and students come into contact with children, young people and vulnerable adults in situations which would not be considered to be 'regulated' activities but where the principles of safeguarding need to be observed. - 2.2.
-The main areas of activity at the University where staff and/or students may come into contact with vulnerable groups includes (but is not limited to): - (i) Accommodating, teaching, supervision and support of registered students who are classed as young persons and those considered vulnerable; - (ii) Employment of under 18s or vulnerable adults or the provision of work experience opportunities; - (iii) School and college pupils visiting the University on organised day or residential trips; - (iv) Public access to University facilities; - (v) Staff undertaking outreach activities in schools and colleges and at fairs; - (vi) School of Education courses in which staff and students may engage in teaching, supervising and supporting children and young persons; - (vii) Social work courses in which staff and students may engage in teaching, supervising and supporting children, young persons and vulnerable adults; - (viii) Health science courses in which staff and students may engage in teaching, supervising and supporting young persons and vulnerable adults; - (ix) Students or trainees undertaking work placements, field trips or study abroad/exchange as part of their programme of study; - (x) Research activities which may involve individuals from vulnerable groups; - (xi) Staff and students who participate in volunteering and charity work such as Global Hope, SALA and Students for Students; - (xii) Staff and Students use of on-line and other media sources. - 2.3.
-In addition to complying with the University's own safeguarding requirements, students on placement (in schools or other settings) must comply with the safeguarding policies and procedures of the placement provider, including the requirements set out in the Conviction for Professional Courses Policy.
+The main areas of activity at the University where staff and/or students may come into contact with vulnerable groups includes (but is not limited to): - (i) Accommodating, teaching, supervision and support of registered students who are classed as young persons and those considered vulnerable; - (ii) Employment of under 18s or vulnerable adults or the provision of work experience opportunities; - (iii) School and college pupils visiting the University on organised day or residential trips; - (iv) Public access to University facilities; - (v) Staff undertaking outreach activities in schools and colleges and at fairs; - (vi) School of Education courses, including Degree Apprenticeships, in which staff and students may engage in teaching, supervising and supporting children and young persons; - (vii) Social work courses, including Degree Apprenticeships, in which staff and students may engage in teaching, supervisingand supporting children, young persons and vulnerable adults: - (viii) Health science courses, including Degree Apprenticeships, in which staff and students may engage in teaching, supervising and supporting young persons and vulnerable adults; - (ix) Students or trainees undertaking work placements, field trips or study abroad/exchange as part of their programme of study; - (x) Research activities which may involve individuals from vulnerable groups; - (xi) Staff and students who participate in volunteering and charity work such as Global Hope, SALA and Students for Students; - (xii) Staff and Students use of on-line and other media sources. - 2.3.
+In addition to complying with the University's own safeguarding requirements, students on placement (in schools or other settings) and learners of Degree Apprenticeships must comply with the safeguarding policies and procedures of the placement provider, or employer, including. the requirements set out in the Conviction for Professional Courses Policy.